Since the age of fourteen, Marco has been creating jewellery.

 He is inspired greatly by the art of ancient pre-Inca cultures and in their complex cosmovisions.
 Also in how closely their art was in relation to their environment and the great connection they had with Mother Earth.
 Understanding now that the metals, jewels, stones, shells and all other materials they used for their art, all have a beautiful energy.
 Intertwining these precious materials with his imagination and using ancient techniques, results in very special pieces.
 He feels that each piece is destined for someone special, to accompany them for maybe a long or short time, but it’s essence will be shaped in it’s environment, bringing with it a harmony that relates it closely to Mother Earth.

 How we both met was really by a chance encounter in Buenos Aires; passing on the same street at the same time.
-That day we came to an agreement that Marco would teach me to weave macrame and in return, I would teach him to speak English.
+I’d recently moved there on my own, knowing nobody in the city and with very little Spanish under my belt.
+We got talking one day (helped by the translator on his phone) and we came to an agreement that Marco would teach me to weave macrame and in return, I would teach him to speak English.
 So, hanging out with the artisans in the street in Buenos Aires became my past-time between working and there I began learning Spanish, by hours spent speaking and listening to those around me.